 If you’ve ever worked in a corporate office environment, you may have come across the term “SWOT analysis.”
 This has nothing to do with evaluating militarized law enforcement response units, and everything to do with taking a long, hard look at your company.

 Conducting a SWOT analysis is a powerful way to evaluate your company or project, whether you’re two people or 500 people.
-In this article, you’ll learn what a SWOT analysis is, see some SWOT analysis examples, and learn tips and strategies for conducting a comprehensive SWOT analysis of your own.
-You’ll also see how you can use the data a SWOT exercise yields to improve your internal processes and workflows.
+In this article, you’ll learn: what a SWOT analysis is, see some SWOT analysis examples, and learn tips and strategies for conducting a comprehensive SWOT analysis of your own.
+You’ll also see how you can use the data a SWOT exercise yields to improve your internal processes and workflows, and get a free, editable SWOT analysis template.

 A SWOT analysis is a technique used to determine and define your Strengths, Weaknesses, Opportunities, and Threats – SWOT.